wix/Detox/docs/Guide.Uninstalling.md

 Installing and using Detox implies certain side effects: cloned devices, cache files, state files, temporary files, etc.

-This checklist might come in handy whenever you have to make a clean uninstall after using Detox.
+This checklist might come in handy whenever you have to make a clean uninstallation after using Detox.

 ### Detox Framework Cache